kaorahi/lizgoban/README.md

 3. Put Leela Zero binary (version 0.17 or later) as "external/leelaz" together with its network weight as "external/network.gz".
 4. Type "npm start".
 (Windows: Double-click lizgoban_windows.vbs.)

-Use "npm start `-- --no-sandbox` if you get an error like "The SUID sandbox helper binary was found, but is not configured correctly" and you do not want to fix it.
+Use `npm start -- --no-sandbox` if you get an error like "The SUID sandbox helper binary was found, but is not configured correctly" and you do not want to fix it.

 #### To configure it: